OpenEvalProject/evals/manuscripts/elife-99602/v1/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/99602/elife-99602-fig8-v1.jpg)

 **Figure 8.:** The different organs analyzed are listed to the left.
 The analysis of conserved mouse genes is included in Figure 8—source data 1.
-The green boxes designate sex-biased expression in the respective tissues.Figure 8—source data 1.
+The green boxes designate sex-biased expression in the respective tissues.

 Four of the conserved genes (Kdm5c, Kdm5d, Kdm6a, and Uty) are involved in histone methylation and demethylation, thereby triggering gene regulatory cascades that are known to be involved in setting up the sex-specific expression networks (Deegan et al., 2019; Samanta et al., 2022).
 Hence, the balancing of the interplay between these epigenetic regulators may well contribute to the fast evolution of sex-biased gene expression in their target genes.
 However, while all four are broadly expressed in adult tissues, they are themselves subject to differential sex-biased expression in a subset of the tissues (Figure 8), implying that they also depend on sex-bias controlling expression networks.